-(i) General Area Conditions: Watershed size: square miles Drainage area: square miles Average annual rainfall: inches Average annual snowfall: inches (ii) Physical Characteristics: (a) Relationship with TNW: ☐ Tributary flows directly into TNW.
+(i) General Area Conditions: Watershed size: 16778.46acres

+Drainage area: 450 acres Average annual rainfall: inches Average annual snowfall: inches (ii) Physical Characteristics: (a) Relationship with TNW: ☐ Tributary flows directly into TNW.
 Tributary flows through Pick List tributaries before entering TNW.
-Project waters are Pick List river miles from TNW.
-Project waters are Pick List river miles from RPW.
-Project waters are Pick List aerial (straight) miles from TNW.
-Project waters are Pick List aerial (straight) miles from RPW.
+Project waters are 10-15 river miles from TNW.
+Project waters are 1 (or less) river miles from RPW.
+Project waters are 5-10 aerial (straight) miles from TNW.
+Project waters are 1 (or less) aerial (straight) miles from RPW.
 Project waters cross or serve as state boundaries.
-Explain: Identify flow route to TNW5: Tributary stream order, if known:
+Explain: Identify flow route to TNW5: Mifflin Branch to Deep Creek to Nanticoke River.
+Tributary stream order, if known: 2.

-4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.
+&lt;sup>4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.

-5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.
+&lt;sup>5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.

 (b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
 Explain: Manipulated (man-altered).
-Explain: Tributary properties with respect to top of bank (estimate): Average width: feet Average depth: feet Average side slopes: Pick List.
+Explain: Waterbody's A and B have been channelized/ditched.
+Tributary properties with respect to top of bank (estimate): Average width: 5 feet Average depth: 5 feet Average side slopes: 3:1.
 Primary tributary substrate composition (check all that apply): Silts Sands Concrete Cobbles Gravel Muck Bedrock Vegetation.
 Type/% cover: Other.
 Explain: Tributary condition/stability [e.g., highly eroding, sloughing banks].
 Explain: Presence of run/riffle/pool complexes.
-Explain: Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: Other information on duration and volume: Surface flow is: Pick List.
-Characteristics: Unknown .
-Subsurface flow: Pick List.
-Explain findings: Unknown Dye (or other) test performed: Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil shelving vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining other (list): Discontinuous OHWM.
-Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: Cha emical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
-Explain: tify specific pollutants, if known:
+Explain: Tributary geometry: Relatively straight Tributary gradient (approximate average slope): 1 % Flow: Tributary provides for: Intermittent but not seasonal flow Estimate average number of flow events in review area/year: 20 (or greater) Describe flow regime: These systems experience periods of no flow.
+Waterbody's A and B do not rely on at may be supplemented by stormwater and ruoff from upstream.
+Furthermore, the channels are well defined.
+Other information on duration and volume: Surface flow is: Discrete and confined.
+Characteristics: .
+Subsurface flow: Unknown.
+Explain findings: Dye (or other) test performed: Tributary has (check all that apply): If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: Cha Idea inputs from st mical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
+Explain: Water is clear in color. tify specific pollutants, if known: The tributaries receive upstream drainage from roadside runoff as well as stormwater romwater management ponds and parking lots.
+As such, pollutants could include petroleum based products from vehicle icides from upstream land management practices.

-6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
+&lt;sup>6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.

-7Ibid.
+Ibid.